zlogic/mendix-docs/content/en/docs/control-center/apps/entitlements.md

 ### What Cloud Products Can I Purchase Using Mendix Cloud Tokens?

-At the introduction of cloud tokens, you can purchase cloud resource packs and additional file or database storage products.
+At the introduction of cloud tokens, you can purchase cloud resource packs.
 In the future, more cloud products will be added.

 ### Where Can I Ask Any Further Questions Regarding Mendix cloud Tokens?